Skip to Content

 Large Vegetable Garden Design

-As you start your journey into large vegetable gardening, plan to set everything up over two seasons.
+As you journey into large vegetable gardening, plan to set everything up over two seasons.

 In the first year, build (or purchase) a storage shed to keep yourself organized.
-Also, set up a water collection system and a couple of compost heaps.
+Also, a water collection system and a couple of compost heaps should be set up.

 Plan to spend some time in your garden